 • Ensure that the electronic banking system remains the sole method for paying fisher workers and ensure there are sufficient ATMs in port areas for migrant workers to use.
-Electronic payment systems can greatly enhance transparency and accountability in an industry notorious for its ambiguous payment structures, illegal salary deductions, and withholding of wages.
-However, inadequate distribution of ATMs in provincial ports as well as continued low awareness amongst workers of how to use the system are reducing the overall effectiveness of the technology.
-In addition, EJF continues to observe vessel owners being in possession of workers' bank books and ATM cards, even in some cases keeping these on-land while the vessel is at-sea.
+Electronic banking systems will greatly enhance transparency and accountability for workers in an industry notorious for its ambiguous payment structures, illegal salary deductions, and withholding of wages.
+The new system will also facilitate investigations of payment disputes.